peteloh/dfk-transaction-history-tracker/README.md

 - pycoingecko

 prototype at: https://share.streamlit.io/pete-loh/defikingdom/main/main.py
-or fork this repo and run: "streamlit run main.py"
+or clone this repo and run locally using: "streamlit run main.py"